Karnei Hittin National Park - battle site and views

 Type of hike: Circular.

-Difficulty: This hike is slightly difficult as you will be climbing up and down the sides of the crater on rocks, but it is not at all dangerous.
+Difficulty: This hike is slightly difficult as you will be climbing up and down the sides of the crater on rocks, but it is not dangerous.

 Directions: Enter into Waze “Karnei Hittin” and click on “Karnei Hittin National Park.”
 The turn off is on the right side of Route 65 coming from Tiberias.
 In theory, there may be a tunnel under the road if you are coming in the other direction, but I was unable to find it.
-You will therefore need to do a U-turn several kilometers past the turning to get to the other side of the road.
-Be careful when you turn off Route 65, and follow the Waze directions slowly and carefully, especially at the beginning of the turn-off .
-If you make a wrong turning it's difficult to turn back for quite a long distance.
+You will therefore probably need to do a U-turn several kilometers past the turning to get to the other side of the road.
+Be careful when you turn off Route 65.
+Follow the Waze directions slowly and carefully, especially at the beginning of the turn-off.
+If you make a wrong turn, it's difficult to turn back for quite a long distance.

 Starting point: The starting point is slightly before the Waze destination provided.
 You will see on your right a gravel path leading to some wooden steps.
 Just before this are three signs, including the green sign of the Israel Nature and Parks Authority.
 Park your car in the open space by this path.